 A simulation is a good way to get an intuition for how the 3 measures behave.
 Let’s start with an innocent looking collection of numbers whose mean, mode, and median are all in the middle.

-The x-axis represents individual numbers in the collection and the y-axis shows how many of each number there is in the collection.
+The x-axis represents individual numbers in the collection and the y-axis shows how many of each number there is.

-The red, orange, and green vertical lines indicate the current values for the mean, the median, and the mode of the collection, respectively.
+The red, orange, and green lines indicate the current values for the measures.
 The first 2 are both equal to 4.5, whereas the latter is equal to 4 (the red and orange lines are currently overlapping and that’s why you can’t see the red one).

 Let’s make some room on the right and start adding new numbers to the collection.
 After each number, the central tendency measures will be recalculated and their lines moved to the new values.
 Click on the image below to start this simulation.